js-d-coder/timeKeeper/README.md

 Time Keeper is a desktop application made using HTML, CSS, JavaScript, Nodejs.
 It runs in Electron.
 Electron must be installed before you use this application.

-UI fonts used is Ubuntu and Ubuntu Light.
+UI fonts used are Ubuntu and Ubuntu Light.

 Time Keeper is (currently) build only for Linux distributions.
 If you wish to port this application to other platform please refer to [Electron documentation](https://electron.atom.io/docs/), which can be done by minor additions.